mmdriley/ociinstance/README.md

 > Always Free
 > Up to 2 block volumes, 200 GB total.
 Plus 5 volume backups.

+### Terraform state management

+There are a lot of good options.
+I wanted to avoid adding any dependencies, or referencing resources that weren't themselves bootstrapped as IaC.

+The solution I arrived at was: encrypt the state with a passphrase I store in 1Password, then check the encrypted state into the repo.
+It felt like the right tradeoff for me, for this project.

 ## Works cited

 - [Automate OCI VM instance creation using Terraform